roscopecoltran/Sniperkit-Macros/README.md

 ### Support for [nvidia-docker](https://github.com/NVIDIA/nvidia-docker.git)
-We are working on support for nvidia-docker on Linux (it is not possible to mount devices in containers neither on OSX nor on Windows).
+On Linux, Nut can leverage Nvidia GPUs for your environments.
+This is useful to use and develop deep learning frameworks, or even to run video games.
+Due to limitations of Docker on OSX and Windows, Nut does not support GPUs on those platforms.

-This support relies on [nvidia-docker-plugin](https://github.com/NVIDIA/nvidia-docker/wiki/Using-nvidia-docker-plugin).
+GPU support relies on [nvidia-docker-plugin](https://github.com/NVIDIA/nvidia-docker/wiki/Using-nvidia-docker-plugin).
 If it is not running automatically on your machine after [installation](https://github.com/NVIDIA/nvidia-docker/wiki/Installation), you can run it [this way](https://github.com/NVIDIA/nvidia-docker/wiki/Using-nvidia-docker-plugin#usage):
 ```bash
 # Add a system user nvidia-docker
 adduser --system --home /var/lib/nvidia-docker nvidia-docker